ecmwf/open-ecpds/README.md

 #### Building and Configuring OpenECPDS

-From there, you can run the following command to compile the Java classes, package the RPM files, and build the OpenECPDS Docker images:
+Once inside the development container, you can run the following command to compile the Java classes, package the RPM files, and build the OpenECPDS Docker images:

 ```bash
 make build